berenicechisholm9/notes/README.md

 # 2024-03-13
 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 In software engineering, strive to write clean, readable, and maintainable code that solves the problem at hand without unnecessary complexity.
 Remember that code is read far more often than it is written, so always consider the next person who will interact with your code.
 And lastly, embrace modular design, automate testing, and continuously refactor, as these habits contribute significantly to the longevity and robustness of any application."

+# 2024-03-14
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+Here are some tips to help:

+1. Prioritize tasks: When you're working on a project, it'ss important to know which tasks are most important and which can wait.
+By prioritizing your tasks in this way, you can make sure that you spend your time on the right things.
+2. Plan ahead: Planning ahead is key to staying organized and on track.
+When starting a new project or task, take some time to plan out what you need to do and when you want to complete it.
+That way you won't get caught off guard and find yourself behind schedule.
+3. Stay organized: Use tools like task managers, calendars, or even simple notebooks to keep track of your projects and tasks.
+Organizing yourself inthis way will make it easier to stay on top of things and ensure that nothing falls through the cracks.